Tag Archives: Beer Opinions

 Hangover cure?

-It has to be made clear though that these monkeys drank roughly about 10-12 bottles of beer daily, every week for a total of just under a year.
-I repeat DAILY!
-That is some caveat!
-No wonder their brains were mush!!!!
+To be clear, these monkeys consumed roughly 10-12 bottles of beer daily, every week for nearly a year.
+DAILY!
+That’s quite a caveat!
+No wonder their brains turned to mush!

 Also animal welfare groups condemned the experiments.
 Plying animals with alcohol in the name of science is irresponsible the argument goes.
 Better than as part of meal or a new coat?
 Could be worse me thinks.
 I am also guessing that if they had asked to use humans they wouldn’t have had a problem finding willing participants for an experiment like this, all in the name of advancing science,